 NOW

-keyword is not case sensitive.
+keyword is not request sensitive.
 However, this keyword is capitalized in this document for easier readability.

 The NOW